ZaberKo/ai-win-builder/README.md

-# ai-win-builder
+# GaiaForge 🌱🌿🌳

-An interactive script for the setup of AI environments on Windows
+An interactive script designed to simplify and streamline the setup of Deep Learning environments on Windows.

 TODO list: